You are now in the main content area

 Toronto is in the 'Dish With One Spoon Territory’.
 The Dish With One Spoon is a treaty between the Anishinaabe, Mississaugas and Haudenosaunee that bound them to share the territory and protect the land.
 Subsequent Indigenous Nations and peoples, Europeans and all newcomers have been invited into this treaty in the spirit of peace, friendship and respect.

-This event was organized by the Faculty of Arts at Ryerson University (renaming in process), in partnership with the University of British Columbia, the University of Manitoba and in collaboration with students and faculty from a number of other Canadian universities.
+This event was organized by the Faculty of Arts at Toronto Metropolitan University (renaming in process), in partnership with the University of British Columbia, the University of Manitoba and in collaboration with students and faculty from a number of other Canadian universities.